 - Tell stories

 Encourage child development in this area by reading to them often as well as continuously talking to them.
 Ask your child questions like what stories or animals do they like.
-You can also ask them to point out the names of plants and animals they see around them during play.
+You can also ask them to point out the names of plants and animals they see around them during play to encourage child maturity.

 Social and emotional development is all about your child learning to connect with other people.
 Good development in this area includes the ability to manage emotions, form relationships, and empathize with others.
 Great child maturity in this area translates to success in school, work, and life3.

-When your child is at the age of 3, he/she should be able to5 6 7:
+When your child is at the age of 3, signs of maturity begin to show and he/she should be able to5 6 7:

 - Imitate adults and friends